NereidaRondon/NereidaRondon/README.md

 - Shecodes' Intro to Coding workshop...
 April 2022 ✔
 - Promineo Tech's 18-week Frontend Dev Boot camp with Florida SouthWestern State College...
 October 2022 ✔
 <!-- - Meta's Front-End Developer Professional Certificate on Coursera... will complete by January 2023🚀 -->
-- Started Promieno Tech's Back-End Developer Boot camp with Florida SouthWestern State College... will complete by March 2023🚀
+- Started Promineo Tech's Back-End Developer Boot camp with Florida SouthWestern State College... will complete by March 2023🚀

 ------------------------------

 ### 🌼 Skill Development: How am I growing as a software developer and expanding my skills?
 - Completed a website for a local small business 🔒
+- Creating Learning Content for Promineo Tech
 - I'm currently learning Java☕ and MySQL📃